 I remember when I first got the idea for Vilda Magazine.
 Of course, it wasn’t called Vilda back then.
 It was called, “this thing that I would like to do but really don’t know where to start from”.
 I was working in a fashion agency in Milan and, as I daydreamed instead of doing work (as you do), I asked myself if I would ever “get off my butt and do it already, before someone else does”, as my fiancé liked to say.

 I wanted to create an online destination that showcased vegan fashion and beauty in a chic, refined light.
 I wanted vegans, vegetarians and other compassionate fashionistas to feel included and invited, as opposed to what I have always felt while working in the fashion industry – cast aside and left out of the fun, just because I wouldn’t wear fur or leather.
 I wanted to show that compassionate style can be chic and gorgeous and indulgent.
 That vegans can wear stilettos, red lipstick, smoky eyes and skinny jeans.
-I wanted my magazine to be a groundbreaking place where a bunch of stylish compassionistas grabbed a huge bucket of soap and washed away the stereotype of the earthy, dread-haired vegan that smelled vaguely of incense.
-Not because we don’t love her (really, Dharma, we do) but because conscious living comes in so many different styles and shapes.
+I wanted my magazine to be a groundbreaking place that washed away the stereotype of the earthy, floral-bag-carrying vegan that smelled vaguely of incense.
+Not because we don’t love her, but because conscious living comes in so many different styles and shapes.
 And I wanted to celebrate that.
 But, sitting behind my desk in Milan, I had no idea where to begin.

 Fast forward a year and I was living in London, the city of my dreams, and working as a freelance writer.
 An avid magazine reader, I came across something called the Marie Claire Inspire & Mentor Scheme – a programme that paired career women with mentors that could help them make their dreams a reality.
 Without any hope at all, I wrote down my idea – the very first time I told someone that wasn’t my fiancé! – and pressed “send”.
 I figured they wouldn’t even finish reading my application: who cared about some niche vegan website, right?